IBM/db2forzosdeveloperextension-about/docs/tuning-sql-queries/setting-up-a-basic-tuning-environment.md

     ![Associating a tuning connection profile]({{site.baseurl}}/assets/images/tuning-associate-profile.png)

-Now you can start using the [Visual Explain]({{site.baseurl}}/docs/tuning-sql-queries/viewing-a-graphical-explanation-of-access-plans.html), [Statistics Advisor]({{site.baseurl}}/docs/tuning-sql-queries/generating-statistics-to-improve-query-performance.html), and [Capture Query Environment]({{site.baseurl}}/docs/tuning-sql-queries/capturing-your-query-environment.html) tuning features of Db2 Developer Extension.
+Now you can start using the SQL tuning features that are available on your system.